Parental Disability and Child Support

 Help for Disabled Parents Who Owe Child Support

 Disabled parents struggling to pay child support should seek a modification of child support prior to having their wages garnished.
-A modification may be granted following a legitimate decrease of income due to your disability.
+A modification may be granted following a legitimate decrease in income due to your disability.
 In such cases, the court will evaluate the nature of the disability, as well as the expected duration of the impairment.
 If you need assistance navigating the system, research the child support laws in your state and seek help from a family law attorney with experience handling disability and child support cases.